wadamson-roq/gitBranching20230301/README.md

-This is the edit on the main branch
+This should create a conflict

-This is the second edit
+This is the edit on the test branch